dotlang/language/README.md

 ###import

-You can import a module using below statement:
+You can import a source code file using below statement.
+Note that import, will add symbols (functions and types) inside that source code to the current symbol table:

 ```
-import core`st::Socket;  //functions and types inside core/st/Socket.e file are imported
+import /core/st/Socket;  //functions and types inside core/st/Socket.e file are imported and available for call/use
+import /core/st/*;       //import source files under st dir
+import /core/st/**;      //import everything recursively
+import /core/st/Socket/;  //if you add slash at the end, it means import symbols using fully qualified name.
+This is used for refering to the functions using fully qualified names.
 ```
 It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
 In this case, none of conflicting functions will be available for call.
+The paths in import statement are relative to the runtime path specified for libraries.
+In case of conflicting function names, you can get a function point to another function in another module without importing it.
+`func myFunc(x:int) -> /core/pack2/myFunction;`
+So when `myFunc` is called, it will call another function with name `myFunction` located in `/core/pack2` source file.
+Note that you must have imported the module before.
+Also you can call a function or refer to a type with fully qualified name:
+`var x: int = /core/pack2/myFunction(10, 20);`
+`var t: /core/pack2/myStruct;`

 ###invoke
 We have `invoke` and `select` keywords.
 You can use `future<int> result = invoke function1();` to execute `function1` in another thread and the result will be available through future class (defined in core).